Feds freeze mental health practices registry

 'It came with such a blinding speed'

-The move took mental health advocates by surprise.
+SAMHSA's statement was the first public response it had provided since the email it sent out two weeks ago announcing the registry would be frozen.
+That announcement took mental health advocates by surprise.
 "It came with such a blinding speed," said Richard Yep, CEO of the American Counseling Association.
-"People were initially really shocked by the whole thing,"
+"People were initially really shocked by the whole thing."

+Without any additional information from SAMSHA, Yep said mental health professionals were left to speculate what was next and why the registry had stopped.

 The registry has been a go-to tool for many members of the association, he said, helping counselors "move services faster to those who are most in need."

-Former Rhode Island Rep. Patrick Kennedy, who also sat on President Trump's opioid commission, said the move was devastating, particularly in light of the opioid epidemic and rising suicide rates.

-"Evidence-based interventions and treatments are absolutely critical to recovery.
-The federal government is abdicating its duty to make sure that individuals with mental illness and substance use disorder receive cutting-edge treatment," Kennedy said.
+Ending the registry this way was short-sighted he said.

 Yep admits that the program wasn't flawless but said "it has stood the test of time."
 He questioned why a replacement wasn't up and running to take over the work and called the decision to freeze the registry short-sighted.
 "Why didn't you start that system up and compare it side-by-side?
 Instead, to just cut it off, it makes no sense professionally."